cosmos/cosmos/PLAN.md

   actually represent.
 As we have observed with the ETH/ETC hard-fork, political tensions can cause the ledger to split.
 Furthermore, there is no central entity that is responsible for the upkeep of the blockchain.
-Atoms are not a claim to anything or anyone, not even the Cosmos Foundation.
+Atoms are not a claim to anything or anyone, not even the Cosmos Network Foundation.
 The software may be buggy, and even its underlying theory may be flawed, causing confusion, contention, and critical network failure for all those participating in the Cosmos network.

-* The CF, AIB, all donors as well as any atom token holders or any Cosmos network participant, understand and accept that the Cosmos Network is still in an early development stage, and its application is experimental in nature that carries significant operational, technological, regulatory, reputational
+* The CNF, AIB, all donors as well as any atom token holders or any Cosmos network participant, understand and accept that the Cosmos Network is still in an early development stage, and its application is experimental in nature that carries significant operational, technological, regulatory, reputational